arthurprevot/yaetos/README.md

 # pyspark_aws_etl

 This is a framework to write ETLs on top of [spark](http://spark.apache.org/) (the python binding, pyspark) and deploy them to Amazon Web Services (AWS) to run on datasets from S3.
 It is meant to scale to large datasets.
-The goal is to keep things simple.
-ETL code can be as basic as an SQL statement.
+The emphasis was on simplicity.
+An ETL job can consists of an SQL file only.
 All job input and output definitions are all in a human readable yaml file.
 For simple jobs, there is no need to do any programming (apart from SQL).
 For more complex job, you can use the full power of Spark.

 Some features:
  * ability to develop locally for faster iteration time, and run on cluster only when ready